-Off-channel mining is currently defined as being outside of the 1979 In-Channel Mining Boundary established for Cache Creek (see Figure 7).
+Off-channel mining is allowed on SG-O zoned land outside of the CCRMP boundary but within the OCMP boundary (see Figure 5). currently defined as being outside of the 1979 In Channel Mining Boundary established for Cache Creek (see Figure 7).
 In general, the boundary was determined by taking the outer limits of the area subject to erosion and deposition, excluding the agricultural areas, and giving consideration to the desires of the property owners affected by the designation.
-Using this definition, there are currently four mining areas considered to be off-channel, as follows: (1) a 17 acre pit operated by Schwarzgruber and Son, at the northern extension of Road 96; (2) two pits totalling 92 acres operated by Teichert Aggregates, just east of Road 94B (Haller-Muller); (3) a 57 acre pit operated by Teichert Aggregates, just north of Road 19A (Reiff-Esparto); and (4) a pit of approximately 135 acres operated by Solano Concrete, north of State Highway 16 and east of Interstate 505.
-All together, there are about 268 acres permitted for off-channel mining at present.
-Figure 7 1979 Regulatory In-Channel Boundary
+Using this definition, tThere are currently seven mining operations that have approvals to mine under the regulatory framework of the OCMP.
+These operations include: (1) Cemex, located south of Cache Creek and west and east of I-505 (±586 acres); (2) Granite Capay, located north of Cache Creek between County Road 85 and County Road 87 (±312 acres); (3) Granite Esparto, located north of Cache Creek and just west of County Road 87 (±313 acres): (4) Syar Industries. located south of Cache Creek between County Road 87 and County Road 89 (±248 acres); (5) Teichert Esparto, located north of Cache Creek between County Road 87 and I-505 (±148 acres); (6) Teichert Woodland, located north and south of Cache Creek and west and east of County Road 94B (±252 acres); and (7) Teichert Schwarzgruber, located south of Cache Creek at the northern terminus of County Road 97 (±41 acres).
+There are currently four mining areas considered to be off channel, as follows: (1) a 17 acre pit operated by Schwarzgruber and Son, at the northern extension of Road 96; (2) two pits totalling 92 acres operated by Teichert Aggregates, just east of Road 94B (Haller-Muller); (3) a 57 acre pit operated by Teichert Aggregates, just north of Road 19A (Reiff-Esparto); and (4) a pit of approximately 135 acres operated by Solano Concrete, north of State Highway 16 and east of Interstate 505.
+All together In total, there are aboutapproximately 1,900 acres approved for excavation and 268-2,464 acres (including the excavation acreage) permitted as part of the mining operations for off-channel mining at present (total acreage zoned Sand and Gravel Overlay or SGO).

 Off-channel mining is currently regulated under Chapter 2 of Title 8 of the Yolo County Code, which governs use permits as they pertain to the zoning ordinance.
 Chapter 2 does not provide any specific performance standards for off-channel mining, nor does it describe the procedures necessary for such required items as annual inspections or reporting.
 Yolo County recently approved three off-channel mining permits for terms of three years each.
 The short-term permits were granted to mining operators who were running out of available reserves.
-The permits provide additional material until such time as the Off-Channel Mining Plan and Cache Creek Resources Management Plan are adopted and new long-term permit applications may be considered.
+The permits provide additional material until such time as the Off Channel Mining Plan and Cache Creek Resources Management Plan are adopted and new long term permit applications may be considered.
 In order to supplement the regulation of off-channel mining provided in Chapter 2 of the County Code, the Board of Supervisors passed Minute Order No. 94-306 which established specific standards and application requirements for the short-term off-channel applications.